Loft Conversion Builders in Fulham (SW6)

 Loft Conversions Tip for Fulham Homeowners

-The conservation areas in Fulham restrict dormer design more than in some other boroughs — Hammersmith and Fulham Council expects dormers to be subordinate to the existing roof, clad in materials that match the original covering, and set well back from the front elevation.
+The conservation areas in Fulham restrict dormer design more than in some other boroughs.
+Hammersmith and Fulham Council expects dormers to be subordinate to the existing roof, clad in materials that match the original covering, and set well back from the front elevation.
 We work within these constraints to maximise internal space without triggering a planning refusal.
 For non-conservation properties, permitted development rules provide more flexibility on dormer size and materials.

-Three patterns cover most of what we build in SW6.
 L-shaped dormer on a wider Victorian terrace is the most common Fulham project.
-The Victorian terraces along Munster Road, Bishops Road, and the streets towards Bishops Park have steep cut-roof pitches and reasonable back-addition footprints.
-Combining a rear dormer with a side dormer over the back addition creates 25-32 square metres of usable floor space — typically a master suite with bedroom, en-suite, and dressing area.
-Cost is £60,000-£90,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 12-14 weeks.
+The terraces along Munster Road, Bishops Road, and the streets towards Bishops Park have steep cut-roof pitches and reasonable back-addition footprints.
+Combining a rear dormer with a side dormer over the back addition creates 25–32 square metres of usable floor space, typically a master suite with bedroom, en-suite, and dressing area.
+Build time is 12–14 weeks.
 The party wall mechanics involve both neighbours because the side dormer crosses the party wall.
-Rear dormer on a narrower Victorian terrace near Fulham Broadway and the streets towards Parsons Green is the second pattern.
-Cut-roof Victorian construction with 2.4-2.5 metres at the ridge.
-A rear dormer creates a master bedroom with en-suite within the existing roofline.
-Cost is £52,000-£75,000.
-Build time 10-12 weeks.
+Rear dormer on a narrower Victorian terrace near Fulham Broadway and the streets towards Parsons Green creates a master bedroom with en-suite within the existing roofline.
+Build time is 10–12 weeks.
 The 40 cubic metre Class B terraced allowance applies under permitted development.
-Mansard conversion on properties where rear dormers are restricted is the third pattern.
+Mansard conversion is used where rear dormers are restricted.
 The existing roof structure is largely rebuilt with a near-vertical rear slope and a small flat roof at the top.
 Mansards always need full planning because they change the roof profile.
-Cost is £85,000-£130,000.
-Build time 16-20 weeks including consent.
-Note on mansion blocks: top-floor flats in the Edwardian mansion blocks near Fulham Broadway and along Fulham Road usually cannot have a loft conversion.
-The roof structure is shared building fabric, the lease typically prohibits structural roof alterations, and the freeholder rarely consents.
-We confirm at the survey and clarify scope rather than quoting work that can't be delivered.
+Build time is 16–20 weeks including consent.

-Three Fulham factors define the planning approach on most loft conversions.
-Extensive conservation areas.
-Hammersmith and Fulham Council has extensive conservation areas across Fulham — Fulham Park Gardens, Studdridge Street, Hurlingham, Munster Road, Bishops Park, and several others.
-Within all of these, dormer designs need conservation officer review and the council expects dormers to be subordinate to the existing roof, clad in materials that match the original covering (typically slate on Victorian terraces), and set well back from the front elevation.
+Hammersmith and Fulham Council has extensive conservation areas across Fulham, Fulham Park Gardens, Studdridge Street, Hurlingham, Munster Road, and Bishops Park among others.
+Within all of these, dormer designs need conservation officer review.
+The council expects dormers to be subordinate to the existing roof, clad in materials that match the original covering (typically slate on Victorian terraces), and set well back from the front elevation.
 Front-facing dormers are virtually never approved.
-The council publishes detailed design guidance and our submitted designs typically get approved without revisions because we work within the published parameters.
-Dormer design rules.
-Within conservation areas, rear dormers must sit well below the existing ridge (typically 500mm or more, stricter than the standard 300mm), set back from the eaves by 300mm or more, and not exceed 60-70 percent of the rear roof slope width.
-Materials must match the existing — Welsh slate is common, with lead flashing throughout.
+Within conservation areas, rear dormers must sit well below the existing ridge, typically 500mm or more, stricter than the standard 300mm, set back from the eaves by 300mm or more, and not exceed 60–70 per cent of the rear roof slope width.
+Materials must match the existing: Welsh slate is common, with lead flashing throughout.
 Side-facing dormer windows to habitable rooms must be obscure-glazed and fixed shut up to 1.7 metres above floor level under the General Permitted Development Order.
-Mansion-block flat lofts usually impossible.
-The Edwardian mansion blocks near Fulham Broadway and along Fulham Road have shared roof structures and leasehold structures that typically prohibit loft conversion.
-Even where the lease permits structural alteration, Section 20 freeholder consent and Licence to Alter would be required, and freeholders rarely approve loft conversions because they affect the building's shared roof and weather envelope.
-For top-floor mansion-block flats, the achievable scope is usually limited to skylight upgrades or roof terrace creation under separate planning consent — not a habitable loft conversion.
-We clarify scope at the survey rather than quoting work that can't be delivered.
+Our submitted designs typically get approved without revisions because we work within the published parameters rather than pushing the limits.

-Hammersmith and Fulham process and project management
+Hammersmith and Fulham loft conversion consents and project management in SW6

 Fulham falls under Hammersmith and Fulham Council.
-Permitted development under Class B covers loft conversions on non-conservation properties within volume limits — 40 cubic metres for terraced and 50 cubic metres for semi-detached or detached.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Hammersmith and Fulham) on permitted development projects.
-For conservation area projects, full planning at £206 applies and the council typically determines applications in 8-12 weeks.
+Permitted development under Class B covers loft conversions on non-conservation properties within volume limits: 40 cubic metres for terraced and 50 cubic metres for semi-detached or detached.
+We submit a Lawful Development Certificate (£129, 6–8 weeks at Hammersmith and Fulham) on permitted development projects.
+For conservation area projects, full planning applies and the council typically determines applications in 8–12 weeks.
 Mansards always need full planning because the roof profile changes.
-A Fulham loft conversion involves 9-13 trades over 10-20 weeks (longer for mansards): structural steel install, joist and floor structure, dormer or mansard carcassing, brick build-up matched to existing London stock, slate roofing with lead flashing matched to the existing covering, Velux rooflights and FENSA-registered casement windows (with traditional sash or casement profiles in conservation areas), insulation (150mm PIR between rafters plus 50mm under to U-value 0.18 W/m²K under Building Regulations Part L), staircase joinery, plastering, NICEIC electrics (BS 7671), en-suite plumbing, decoration.
-We assign one project manager from survey through handover with photo updates.
-Fire safety follows Building Regulations Part B — protected escape route with FD30 fire doors on every habitable room along the route to the front door, mains-wired interlinked smoke alarms on every floor, 30-minute fire-resistant floor construction.
-Original ground-floor doors typically need replacement to FD30 standard at £400-£600 per door fitted.
-Stair design follows Building Regulations Part K — 2 metres minimum headroom, 42 degree maximum pitch.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£800-£1,500 for the design pack; £1,500-£3,000 for mansard structural redesign), Building Control fees (£500-£900 at Hammersmith and Fulham), FENSA glazing registration, party wall surveyor coordination (typically two neighbours on Fulham mid-terraces), conservation area or full planning where applicable, FD30 escape route door upgrades, slate and lead flashing matching, and the Lawful Development Certificate or planning fee.
+Fixed-price contracts cover labour, materials, structural engineer calculations, Building Control fees, FENSA glazing registration, party wall surveyor coordination (typically two neighbours on Fulham mid-terraces), conservation area or full planning where applicable, FD30 escape route door upgrades, slate and lead flashing matching, and the Lawful Development Certificate or planning application.
+The fixed price is confirmed after a free site visit.

 Loft Conversions in Fulham: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”